maboroshin/translation/TranslationPlatform.md

 **Good communications**

 GitHub and E-mail are the major.
 GitHub and E-mail are always in communication.
 We can communicate with developers with icons.
 Most developers are friendly and jovial.
 This is one of the joys of GitHub.
 But On the Translation Platform, the developer basically does not know the translator.
 Developers should welcome translation contributors who encounter problems to come to GitHub to communicate.
+In this case, access control may be necessary.

+The Code of Conduct is also available as open source.
+It has been forked into many projects to create successful projects and cooperative relationships.

 **Announcement of activities**

 The most common means is online platforms including GitHub.
 They provide a visualization of the participants' behavior.
 In the case of e-mail, it may be difficult to recognize another translator.
 On GitHub, you can see the update history of each code.
 Even if the project is not active, the e-mail is more difficult to understand.
 The developer may not check e-mail frequently.
+It is important to announce that the project has not been suspended.

 **Use of existing platforms**